madslundt/cloud-media-scripts/README.md

 Rclone is used to mount and decrypt Plexdrive to a different folder (`cloud_decrypt_dir`).
 Rclone encrypts and uploads from a local folder (`local_decrypt_dir`) to the cloud.

 Rclone creates a config file: `config.json`.
-This is used to get access to Google Drive and encryption/decryption keys.
+This is used to get access to the cloud provider and encryption/decryption keys.
 This can either be set up via Rclone or by using the templates located in the [rclone directory](rclone/) (just copy the file and name it `rclone.conf`).

 ## UnionFS
 UnionFS is used to mount both cloud and local media to a local folder (`local_media_dir`).